qwertzuiii/cmd-cospo/README.md

 - Edit `build.json` in `_build` and set the full paths

-- Open the builder [Tip: You can use System Environments to put the build in a Folder, to open it easily in a cmd!] and select the `build.json` and click on **Build**
+- Open the builder [Tip: You can use System Environments to put the builder in a Folder, to open it easily in a cmd!] and select the `build.json` and click on **Build**